Concrete Slab Slope: Comprehensive Guide [2024]

 For example, a 2% slope means the surface falls 2 units for every 100 units of horizontal distance.
 This seemingly minor incline is usually the key to efficient drainage.

-The importance of concrete slab slope becomes evident when we consider drainage patterns.
+The importance of concrete slab slopes becomes evident when we consider drainage patterns.
 For example, if your concrete garage floor is lacking in the right degree of slope or the slope is in the wrong direction (away from the garage door or a drain) then water will accumulate and form pools or puddles.

 The flow of any liquid on a sloped surface is dictated by two opposing forces.

-Even with the same concrete slab slope, water will flow towards the drain faster if the garage floor is smooth, say epoxy coated.
+Even with the same concrete slab slope, water will flow towards the drain faster if the garage floor is smooth, say epoxy-coated.

 Engineers and concrete slab slope designers must take these factors into account in their calculations.
-The designed concrete slab slope must find the perfect balance between the liquid flow rate and convenience of using the floor.
+The designed concrete slab slope must find the perfect balance between the liquid flow rate and the convenience of using the floor.

 A concrete slab slope can be either uniform or variable.

 In contrast, a variable slope may be required in longer concrete slabs to adapt to the terrain.
-Driveways, sidewalks and commercial parking lots are often designed with a variable slope.
+Driveways, sidewalks, and commercial parking lots are often designed with a variable slope.

 Design Parameters for a Concrete Slab on Grade